AdaCore/spark2014/lrm/source/introduction.rst

 Examples of this are:

-- A construct appearing in a unit may not be in, or may depend on features not in, the
+- A construct appearing in a unit might not be in, or might depend on features not in, the
   |SPARK| subset.
 The construct may generate a warning or an error which may be
   justifiable.
 This does not necessarily render the whole of the unit as not in
   |SPARK|.
 If the construct generates a warning, or if the error is justified,